Sharp Drift Left By FOX News Leaves Vacuum For The Right To Fill

 More than likely the only reason Hannity and Tucker are still on the channel is because removing them too quickly would crush viewership and ratings.
 Once they make politically incorrect comments that can be used as leverage against them, they’ll probably receive the ax too.
 Pirro is probably a trial balloon to see how the public responds.

 It is inevitable that Fox News will continue to move leftward.
-For that reason it will provide a tremendous opportunity to provide an alternative to the market.
+For that reason it will provide a tremendous opportunity to provide an alternative or alternatives for the right; the opportunity is enormous.
+The key is not entering the battle and then rapidly trying to placate the left by aligning with their world view, as so many in the media end up doing.

 My view is anyone taking up the effort and potentially – the mantle – should be even more hard right than Fox News was in the past.
 When I used to watch it years ago, it was easy to see the seeds of leftism in even some of the more conservative commentators.